Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 - More Information: Discovertokushima.net

-This three-day festival in early November honors the leaders of the Fujiwara family, a powerful and ancient feudal clan who who are enshrined in the nearby Chūson-ji Buddhist temple.
-The festival kicks off with a memorial service for the family leaders followed by a precession of children decorating the area with fallen leaves and monks from the temple dressed in Heian period clothing heading towards the golden pavilion where the family leaders are enshrined.
+This three-day festival in early November honors the leaders of the Fujiwara family, a powerful and ancient feudal clan who are enshrined in the nearby Chūson-ji Buddhist temple.
+The festival kicks off with a memorial service for the family leaders, followed by a procession of children decorating the area with fallen leaves and monks from the temple dressed in Heian period clothing heading towards the golden pavilion where the family leaders are enshrined.

 On the second day, a large chrysanthemum memorial service is held on the temple grounds, followed by several Noh dance-drama performances on the third day throughout the temple grounds.

-- Where & When: Chūson-ji temple, Hiraizumi Town, Nishiiwai District, Iwate Prefecture, November 1 to 3, 2024
+- Where & When: Chūson-ji temple, Hiraizumi Town, Nishiiwai District, Iwate Prefecture.
+November 1 to 3, 2025

 - Interesting Fact: The Fujiwara clan influenced Japanese politics significantly during the Heian period for more than 300 years through marrying daughters of the clan to the Emperors